nosos-kindynos/Overview/README.md

 ### User input -----------> Modelling data into a one on one risk mapping -----------> Computing net risk of the user based mapping -----------> Return data to user

-An example of the process may provide an incentive.
+An example of the process may provide an incentive of the algorithmic flow for computing the net risk.
 ## Example

-Assuming soical relationship of 5 people namely A,B,C,D and E with their induvidual relationships given is given a one on one transfer chance , is modelled graphically as follows:
+Assuming soical relationship of 5 people namely A,B,C,D and E with their induvidual relationships given is given a one on one transfer chance and is modelled graphically as follows:

                               B
                             /   \